callumacrae/Zirck/README.md

 ## Using Zirck

-You can play on a preview live of Zirck on the website: <http://zirck.com:8080>.
+You will be able to play with a preview live of Zirck on the website: <http://zirck.com:8080>.
 It might not be very stable, and it might not work properly in the beginning stages of development.
 It might also look like shit until a designer has done something awesome with it; I'm no designer.

 ## Installing Zirck locally